weinandt/node-typescript-setup/README.md

 A project format which can be copied for project which wish to use node, typescript, vscode, ts-node, mocha.

+## Debugging in VSCode
+Both the server and the tests can be debugged in VSCode.

+Just go to debugging tab and select either the "Debug Server" or "Debug Tests"

 ## Updating Dependencies

 Dependencies are updated inside the same docker container which will run in production.